Ongoing Activities & Special Events

 Second Saturday:The Print Guild, and Historic Foodways—demonstrating how people prepared and cooked their food in the 1800s.

-Third Saturday: Fiber Arts (carding & spinning wool, weaving, knitting, crochet), Quilting, the Adobe Brickmaking Guild, and Californio Living History throughout the park.
+Third Saturday: Fiber Arts (carding & spinning wool, weaving, knitting, crochet), Quilting, the Adobe Brickmaking Guild, and various other Californio Living History throughout the park.

-Fourth Saturday: Soap makers (demonstrating historical techniques), the Woodworking Guild, and Mountain Men (music and other activities).
+Fourth Saturday: Soap makers (demonstrating historic techniques), the Woodworking Guild, and Mountain Men (music and other activities).

 Fifth Saturday: The Victorian Penmanship Guild, demonstrating period writing techniques.